 Hours/Week:5 Max.
+Marks: 50

-Marks: 50 Duration of Examination: 3 hrs Main Exam:40
+Duration of Examination: 3 hrs Main Exam:40

+Internal Assessment:10

 Note: Examiner is required to set the question paper of 40 marks only.
-Each question paper is divided into into three parts Part- A, Part B and Part C.
+Each question paper is divided into three parts Part- A, Part B and Part C.